christiskatsouris/HD_Variable_Selection_under_endogeneity/README.md

 # Code of Coduct

-Please note that the ‘ivxPredictive’ project will be released with a Contributor Code of Coduct (under construction).
+Please note that the ['Variable_Selection_GoF_testing_under_endogeneity'](https://github.com/christiskatsouris/Variable_Selection_GoF_testing_under_endogeneity) R project will be released with a Contributor Code of Coduct (under construction).
 By contributing to this project, you agree to abide by its terms.

 # Declarations